 Below is a video of Dr. Dale Bredesen speaking about his research to the Silicon Valley Health Institute in November 2016.
 Don’t miss watching it.
 There are some bits of medical terminology, but he speaks in relatable terms and uses good analogies.
 And he includes examples from among the patients to demonstrate how the disease and its reversal impacted their lives.

 In the Alzheimer’s field, ApoE is a big part of the conversation.
 The terminology can be confusing because ApoE is a fat/protein molecule (which Dr. Bredesen refers to as a “fat bucket” and it is also the name of a gene that tells the body how to make ApoE.
 Heterozygous means a gene was inherited from one parent.
 Homozygous means inherited from both parents.
-If you aren’t familiar with ApoE, reading even the first part of the following article will fill in the gaps in regular language.
-APOE4, Diet and Alzheimer’s Disease: Explained in Human Terms.
+If you aren’t familiar with ApoE, here’s some information to fill in the gaps.

 Do not miss this video.